wtsnz/wtsnz.github.io/_posts/2018-07-21-generic-viewcontrollers/2018-07-21-generic-viewcontrollers.md

 ---

+## Adding AutoLayout

 Let's add a spanner in the works.
 Our profile view has constraints that are laid out with respect to the view's bounds.
-We'll set up the constraints with layout anchors, as they're very similar to SnapKit.
+We'll set up the constraints with layout anchors.

 Our ProfileView now looks like this.